 What We Do

-Led by Dr. Karen Bakker at the University of British Columbia in Vancouver, Canada, our research team documents and investigates these technologies in order to provide a comprehensive assessment of how they shape the world around us.
-Our Digital Planet platform provides a comprehensive catalogue of environment-oriented technological innovations: from citizen science apps to drones, virtual reality, artificial intelligence and many more, our database shows a real-time index of how technology is being used to model, monitor and regulate ecosystems across the globe.
+Led by Dr. Karen Bakker, our research team studies the impacts of digital technologies on environmental sustainability.
+Our Smart Earth platform provides a catalogue of environment-oriented technological innovations: from citizen science apps to drones, virtual reality, artificial intelligence and many more, our database shows a real-time index of how technology is being used to model, monitor and regulate ecosystems across the globe.

 The project is motivated by three questions: Could the tools of the Digital Age be mobilized to solve the critical socio-environmental challenges of the Anthropocene, such as biodiversity loss, climate change, and water insecurity?
 What are the potential benefits and pitfalls of Big Tech’s sustainability agenda?
 And given the dangerous appeal of utopian technology-driven futures, how could we design more inclusive, equitable alternatives?